 - A software that allows video calls like Skype

 - Text-chats technology

-Secondly, it’s discrete.
 There’s always a stigma surrounding mental health issues, and some people don’t want to carry the label “not right in the head” just because they went to see a psychologist.
 You can do your sessions right in the privacy of your room without anybody knowing.

-Lastly, online therapy requires little from those seeking it.
 So basically, there is lesser anxiety involved with it.
 This fact is important as people – like cancer patients – are already dealing with so much pressure, strain, and pain.
 It won’t be right to force them to see a counselor face-to-face as it would make them clam up more and increase their distress.

-- A report detailed how three brief psychological intercessions made by professionals – one web-based while the other two were traditional – on cancer patients helped them cope up with anxiety and improved their ways of living during and until after their treatments.
+- A report detailed how three brief psychological intercessions made by professionals – one web-based while the other two were traditional – on cancer patients helped them cope with anxiety and improved their ways of living during and until after their treatments.

 “Some people have no qualms meeting up with professionals like us face-to-face,” she said.
 “But there are some who are more comfortable opening up when the person they’re talking to isn’t there physically.
 So the choice depends on the individual who undergoes the therapy.”